-Smt.
-G.Pushkarini has been appointed as Company Secretary & Compliance officer of your Company w.e.f 13th May 2020, on the recommendation of Nomination and Remuneration Committee to the Board of the Company.
+During the year Smt.
+G. Pushkarini, has been appointed as Company Secretary & Compliance officer of your Company w.e.f 13th May 2020 and she has resigned her position Company secretary & Compliance officer of the Company resigned w.e.f 01st April, 2021.